-- 5.89 As noted above, it is possible for a deceased person to be survived by both: - a spouse, registered domestic partner or registered caring partner, and - an unregistered domestic partner. - 5.90 The Administration and Probate Act establishes a sliding scale to determine how the partner's share is to be distributed between the partners.
-The partner's share may comprise the entire intestate estate, if there are no children or other issue who are entitled to a share on intestacy, or it may comprise a part of the intestate estate, in accordance with the rules for distribution when the deceased person is survived by both partner(s) and children or other issue. - 5.91 Where the deceased person is survived by more than one partner, the portion of the partner's share that each partner will receive depends on the length of the relationship between the deceased person and their unregistered domestic partner.
-To be recognised as the deceased person's unregistered domestic partner for the purposes of intestacy, a person must: - have been living with the deceased person on a genuine domestic basis at the time of the deceased person's death, and - have lived in that manner for at least two years immediately before the deceased person's death, or - be the parent of a child of the deceased person who was under the age of 18 at the time of the deceased person's death. - 5.92 Once these requirements are satisfied in relation to the unregistered domestic partner, division of the partner's share between the partners is subject to the sliding scale, with the unregistered domestic partner receiving a larger share the longer the relationship.
-If the unregistered domestic relationship is six years or more in length, the unregistered domestic partner takes to the exclusion of the spouse, registered domestic partner or registered caring partner. - 5.93 The provisions in the Administration and Probate Act do not appear to deal with the situation in which the deceased person is survived by more than one unregistered caring partner.
+- 5.89 As noted above, it is possible for a deceased person to be survived by both: - a spouse, registered domestic partner or registered caring partner, and - an unregistered domestic partner.165 - 5.90 The Administration and Probate Act establishes a sliding scale to determine how the partner's share is to be distributed between the partners.
+The partner's share may comprise the entire intestate estate, if there are no children or other issue who are entitled to a share on intestacy, or it may comprise a part of the intestate estate, in accordance with the rules for distribution when the deceased person is survived by both partner(s) and children or other issue.
+167 - 5.91 Where the deceased person is survived by more than one partner, the portion of the partner's share that each partner will receive depends on the length of the relationship between the deceased person and their unregistered domestic partner.
+To be recognised as the deceased person's unregistered domestic partner for the purposes of intestacy, a person must: - have been living with the deceased person on a genuine domestic basis at the time of the deceased person's death, and - have lived in that manner for at least two years immediately before the deceased person's death, or - be the parent of a child of the deceased person who was under the age of 18 at the time of the deceased person's death.
+169 - Once these requirements are satisfied in relation to the unregistered domestic partner, division of the partner's share between the partners is subject to the sliding scale, with the unregistered domestic partner receiving a larger share the longer the relationship.170 If the unregistered domestic relationship is six years or more in length, the unregistered domestic partner takes to the exclusion of the spouse, registered domestic partner or registered caring partner.171 - 5.93 The provisions in the Administration and Probate Act do not appear to deal with the situation in which the deceased person is survived by more than one unregistered caring partner.

-- 5.94 The National Committee for Uniform Succession Laws proposed two mechanisms for determining shares on intestacy when the deceased person is survived by more than one partner, depending on whether the deceased person is also survived by children or other issue who are also entitled to a share. - 5.95 In its consultation paper on intestacy, the Commission asked whether the National Committee's recommended approach to multiple partners should be adopted in Victoria.
+- 5.94 The National Committee for Uniform Succession Laws proposed two mechanisms for determining shares on intestacy when the deceased person is survived by more than one partner, depending on whether the deceased person is also survived by children or other issue who are also entitled to a share. - 5.95 In its consultation paper on intestacy, the Commission asked whether the National Committee's recommended approach to multiple partners should be adopted in Victoria.172 lbid s 3(1) (definition of 'unregistered domestic partner').
+When determining whether persons were unregistered domestic partners, all circumstances of their relationship are to be taken into account, including factors set out in the Relationships Act 2008 (Vic) s 35(2): s 3(3).